Evan-Snd/Projet_1_OC/README.md

 image url
 This project also recovers the image of the product by downloading it.

+# Intro

+Create a folder and put all the file (projet1.py, README, requirement.txt) in this folder.

 # Install package

 pip install -requirements.txt

-# Create the folder
+# Change the path of the folder in the code

-Before lunch the code, you need to change the path of the folder where you want to save the data ( Line 118, variable cheminDossier )
+Before launch the code, you need to change the path of the folder where you want to save the data ( Line 118, variable cheminDossier )

 # Create environment (GitBash)

+cd path_folder ( Go to the desired folder )
 virtualenv nomEnv

 # Activate environment (GitBash)

 for windows : ". nomEnv/Scripts/Activate" or ". nomEnv/Scripts/activate"

-# Lunch project
+# Launch project

 "python projet1.py" (GitBash)